FAIR Supporting Resource Nanopublications

 A FAIR Supporting Resource (FSR) is a resource that supports the FAIRification or FAIR Orchestration of data and metadata.
 FSRs are identified with a GUPRI and have a machine-readable representation as a nanopublication which includes metadata about it.

-A nanopublication is a unitary assertion about the world with associated metadata, rendered in machine-readable form, and all of this having a globally unique, persistent and resolvable identifer.
-See this page for more information.
+A Nanopublication is a unitary assertion about the world with associated metadata, rendered in machine-readable form, and all of this having a globally unique, persistent and resolvable identifer.

 There are different types of FSRs for which we use different nanopub templates.